 - An abstract for a case study

 - A 500 to 750 word letter of intent to explain why they want to study in public administration and how they will use the training upon their return to their country.

 - Three reference letters (two academic and one professional).
-If the candidate is currently employed, we recommend that one support letter from their employer.
+If the candidate is currently employed, one of the support letters should be from their employer.

-- A copy of the application form for a passport if the candidate does not have a valid passport
+- A copy or their valid passport or a copy of the application form for a passport if the candidate does not have a valid passport

-- A copy of the result of the language test if appropriate (TOEFL, Alliance française)
+- A copy of the result of the language test if the candidate has never studied in the language of instruction (TOEFL, Alliance française)